corrode/corrode.github.io/content/blog/hardening-rust/index.md

   periodSeconds: 5
 ```

-The distinction matters:
+The distinction matters because
-- **Liveness failure** → Kubernetes restarts your pod (self-healing!)
-- **Readiness failure** → Kubernetes stops sending traffic (graceful degradation)
+- Kubernetes stops sending traffic (graceful degradation) if the readiness probe fails.
+It does not yet kill the pod.

-For self-healing beyond restarts, consider:
-- Automatic reconnection to databases with exponential backoff
-- Periodic cache warming
-- Background tasks that repair inconsistent state

-The goal is a system that recovers from transient failures without human intervention.
+- Kubernetes restarts your pod if the liveness probe fails (it's self-healing!)

 ## Runtime Hardening Tooling